Workers' Compensation Attorney Protecting Workers' Rights Since 1978

 By law, the workers’ compensation insurance company has 60 days in which to process your payment, and if a delay occurs, you are entitled to interest on any delayed payments.
 It is not uncommon for a payment to be delayed due to requests for more documentation.

 While the process should be simple, most people find filing a claim to be a complicated process, as full documentation must be submitted, especially in cases of serious injuries that will require many months, years, or a lifetime of care.
+Legal assistance can help navigate these complexities, ensuring your claim is handled efficiently and effectively.

 The statute of limitations allows you two years in which to file a workers’ compensation claim, an important point in cases involving toxic exposure.
 In these cases, the clock is ticking from the time the illness or condition is discovered.

-Get Legal Help Now
+Get Legal Help Now for Workers' Compensation Issues

 If you or a family member was seriously injured in a construction accident or other workplace accident, we urge you to contact our East Brunswick workers’ compensation lawyers.
 We have extensive experience in resolving contested claims, delayed claims, denied claims, and all other workers’ compensation cases.